EMLoC: Emulator-based Memory-efficient Fine-tuning with LoRA Correction: Method

 Each row of $\Delta$ represents the correction $\Delta_{a_i}$ corresponding to a basis vector $a_i$.
 Finally, we adjust $W'_B$ to satisfy the condition in \cref{eq:ReducedCondition}, compensating for the misalignment between $W$ and $\SVDed$

 where the $\text{clamp}$ function limits the norm of each correction vector $\Delta_{a_i}$ to be no more than a multiple $\lambda$ of the corresponding $b_i$.
 This hyperparameter $\lambda$ acts as a safeguard against excessive deviation, and we find it improves robustness in practice.
-The resulting corrected LoRA module, $\NewLora = W^{c}_A W^{c}_B$, is thus adapted to account for the misalignment introduced by training on the emulator and inferring on the original model.
+After applying \cref{alg:LoRA_correction} to each LoRA module independently, the resulting corrected weights, $\NewLora = W^{c}_A W^{c}_B$, is thus adapted to account for the misalignment introduced by training on the emulator and inferring on the original model.